-When you have a move rapidly approaching, clearing out clutter can seem like an overwhelming task.
-So much so, that many people avoid it entirely, choosing to move with all their clutter instead of moving out of it.
+When you have a move rapidly approaching or company coming into town soon, clearing out clutter can seem like an overwhelming task.
+So much so, that many people avoid it entirely, choosing to move with all their clutter or fill their closets with unnecessarily burdening stuff.

 Question One: What is it?